pachipalapooja16/Diabetic-Retinopathy-Detection-Using-Hybrid-Xception-BiLSTM/README.md

 ## Dataset

-This project uses the Indian Diabetic Retinopathy Image Dataset (IDRiD), which contains retinal fundus images with diabetic retinopathy severity labels.
+This project uses the Indian Diabetic Retinopathy Image Dataset, commonly known as IDRiD.

 Dataset source:

 https://ieee-dataport.org/open-access/indian-diabetic-retinopathy-image-dataset-idrid

-The original dataset contains multiple diabetic retinopathy severity grades.
+The dataset contains retinal fundus images with diabetic retinopathy severity labels.
+The original dataset contains multiple diabetic retinopathy grades.
 Due to class imbalance, one highly underrepresented class was removed, and the remaining classes were relabelled into four classes for model training.

+The raw dataset is not included in this repository due to dataset size and usage restrictions.
+To reproduce this project, download the dataset from the official source and update the dataset path in the notebook.

 ### Final Class Distribution